- November 18, 2019

 Kingdom Under Fire 2 was developed by Blueside.

-Kingdom Under Fire 2 is a multiplayer game with local co-op support.
+Kingdom Under Fire 2 is a single player game with multiplayer and local co-op support.

-Similar games include Phantasy Star Online 2 New Genesis, Vindictus, Riders of Icarus, Throne and Liberty, Champions Online and others.
+Similar games include Vindictus, AdventureQuest 3D, Phantasy Star Online 2 New Genesis, Neverwinter, Riders of Icarus and others.